 or a party who executed an Administrative Consent Order with the Department which included an RFS requirement or a person subject to Direct Oversight, must

 establish an RFS as instructed by the Department or court.

 Parties required to post RFS must comply with the RFS requirements

 How to determine the amount of RFS

-The amount of the RFS posted must be equal to or greater than the amount calculated in a cost estimate to complete the remediation, including the DEP
+The amount of the RFS posted must be equal to or greater than the amount calculated in a detailed remediation cost estimate to complete the remediation, including

-fees and oversight costs, and including the estimated cost to operate, maintain and inspect engineering controls.
-The definition of remediation costs provided at
+the DEP fees and oversight costs, and including the estimated cost to operate, maintain and inspect engineering controls.

 1% RFS surcharge